 Key 3: There has to be reinforcement

 Every little action needs reinforcement later on.
-Improving metadata leads to improving content which leads to improving a page’s ranking signals.
+Improving metadata leads to improving content which leads to improve a page’s ranking signals.
 Movements must always help the process move along.

 Key 4: There has to be a discovery